Writers in Residence at Gladstone's Library

 For one month's residency:

-Judy Brown, winner of the Manchester Poetry Prize (2010), the Poetry London Competition (2009) and the Hamish Canham Poetry Prize (2005) and current Poet-in-Residence at the Wordsworth Trust.
+Judy Brown, winner of the Manchester Poetry Prize (2010), the Poetry London Competition (2009) and the Hamish Canham Poetry Prize (2005) and Poet in Residence at the Wordsworth Trust (2013).
 Judy will be with us from Sunday 1 June - Tuesday 1 July.

 Her first collection of poetry, Loudness (Seren, 2011) was shortlisted for the 2011 Forward/Felix Dennis award and the following year for the Fenton Aldeburgh prizes for best first collection.
 Her pamphlet, Pillars of Salt (Templar, 2006), won Templar Poetry’s pamphlet competition.